haomo-ai/OverlapTransformer/README.md

 The code for our paper submitted to RAL/IROS 2022:

-**OverlapTransformer: An Efficient and Rotation-Invariant Transformer Network for LiDAR-Based Place Recognition.**
+**OverlapTransformer: An Efficient and Rotation-Invariant Transformer Network for LiDAR-Based Place Recognition.** [PDF](https://arxiv.org/pdf/2203.03397.pdf)

 OverlapTransformer is a novel lightweight neural network exploiting the LiDAR range images to achieve fast execution with **less than 4 ms per frame** in LiDAR similarity estimation.
 It is a newer version of our previous [OverlapNet](https://github.com/PRBonn/OverlapNet), which is faster and more accurate in LiDAR-based loop closure detection and place recognition.

-The arxiv paper is coming soon ...

 Developed by [Junyi Ma](https://github.com/BIT-MJY), [Xieyuanli Chen](https://github.com/Chen-Xieyuanli) and [Jun Zhang](https://github.com/zhangjun-xyz).